-Rebecca and Vince run a tight ship: Most nights are lights out by 7:30 p.m.
-That night it was business as usual until Vince changed Tejas’ pants and noticed one of his knees was about twice the size it should have been.
+Rebecca and Vince run a tight ship.
+Most nights are lights out by 7:30 p.m.
+One night it was business as usual until Vince changed Tejas’ pants and noticed one of his knees was about twice the size it should have been.
 Tejas yelled, “Ow, ow, ow!” and started to laugh—his usual sign for when he’s really hurting, Rebecca says.
 A noticeable limp added to her concern, but a call to the family pediatrician yielded an Advil recommendation and the assurance that kids frequently sprain their knees doing all kinds of things.

 “When you have two autistic children”—Tejas’ 14-year-old sister, Sasha, also has autism—“you just assume that there are going to be injuries,” Rebecca says.
 “So we didn’t think much of it.”